alpa-projects/alpa/examples/llm_serving/README.rst

   from transformers import AutoTokenizer from llm_serving.model.wrapper import get_model

   # Load the tokenizer.
-We have to use the 30B version because
-  # other versions have some issues.
-The 30B version works for all OPT models.
+All OPT models with different sizes share the same tokenizer
-  tokenizer = AutoTokenizer.from_pretrained("facebook/opt-30b", use_fast=False)
+  tokenizer = AutoTokenizer.from_pretrained("facebook/opt-2.7b")
   tokenizer.add_bos_token = False

   # Load the model.
 Alpa automatically downloads the weights to the specificed path